Adaptive Conditional Forest Sampling for Spectral Risk Optimisation under Decision-Dependent Uncertainty: Results and Discussion

 The expected-cost and CVaR components of the oracle objective reveal a qualitatively different mechanism on DGP2.
-On DGP2 at $\lambda=0.70$, ACFS achieves a substantially lower median expected cost ($55{,}830$) than GP-BO ($102{,}453$), whereas GP-BO's median CVaR ($370{,}743$) is lower than ACFS's ($419{,}115$).
-ACFS and GP-BO are therefore finding structurally different solutions: ACFS identifies an allocation that minimises average cost at the expense of somewhat elevated tail risk, while GP-BO pursues a more risk-focused allocation that incurs substantially higher expected cost.
-At $\lambda=0.70$, the spectral weighting favours ACFS's solution; the advantage would likely narrow or reverse at very high $\lambda$ where CVaR dominates the objective.
+On DGP2 at $\lambda=0.70$, ACFS achieves a substantially lower median expected cost ($54{,}811$) than GP-BO ($102{,}453$), whereas GP-BO's median CVaR ($370{,}743$) is lower than ACFS's ($408{,}969$).
+(Because these component medians are computed marginally across replications, they need not sum exactly to the median of $J$.)
+ACFS and GP-BO therefore return structurally different solutions: ACFS's allocation attains a lower average cost at the expense of somewhat elevated tail risk, while GP-BO's allocation has lower tail risk but incurs substantially higher expected cost.
+At $\lambda=0.70$, the spectral weighting favours ACFS's solution; this suggests the testable possibility that the advantage may narrow at much higher $\lambda$, where CVaR dominates the objective.
 On DGP1, the EC and CVaR components are broadly similar across methods, and differences in $J$ are driven primarily by tail-estimation accuracy near the optimum rather than by qualitatively different solution strategies.
 This contrast further supports the view that GRF-based conditional sampling enables ACFS to find a cost-efficient region of the feasible set on the right-skewed DGP2 landscape that GP-BO's stationary surrogate fails to identify.